 For teens who struggle with their weight, it can be easy for them — and their parents — to fret about the number they see on the bathroom scale.
-But a new set of guidelines says parents can help their teens by taking the focus off what they weigh and instead encouraging good eating habits.
+But parents can actually help their teens by taking the focus off what they weigh and instead encouraging better eating habits.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The American Academy of Pediatrics (AAP) has issued new evidence-based guidance for parents and doctors on how to help teenagers avoid obesity and eating disorders.
+The American Academy of Pediatrics (AAP) has issued evidence-based guidance for parents and doctors on how to help teenagers avoid obesity and eating disorders.
 This is important, especially during the very self-critical years in their lives.

 Behavior with links to obesity, eating disorders

-- Dieting — A risk factor for both obesity and eating disorders is to force a healthier diet onto your teen.
+- Forced dieting.
+A risk factor for both obesity and eating disorders is to force a healthier diet onto your teen.

-- Weight teasing — Linked to unhealthy weight control behaviors and binge eating
+- Weight teasing.
+This leads to unhealthy weight control behaviors and binge eating.

-“I suggest that parents focus on modeling healthy behaviors rather than focusing on weight,” Dr. Flask says.
+“I suggest that parents focus on modeling healthy behaviors rather than focusing on weight,” Dr. Klein says.
 “Parents need to set the best example and not be hypocritical when it comes to their own eating and exercise habits.”

-“Don’t focus on your child’s weight at mealtime,” Dr. Flask says.
-“Don’t say, ‘You can’t have that because you’re overweight.’
-The entire family needs to eat healthy portions of nutritious food, even those members of the family who are not overweight.”
+“Don’t focus on your child’s weight at mealtime,” Dr. Klein says.
+“Don’t say, ‘You can’t have that because you’re overweight.’”
+The entire family needs to eat healthy portions of nutritious food, even those members of the family who are not overweight.

-Dr. Flask says that it’s best for parents to identify to their children what can be done for good health — not on making restrictions.
-Good health habits include:
+Dr. Klein says that it’s best for parents to identify to their children what can be done for good health, not on making restrictions.
+Healthy habits include:

-- Focus on healthy eating — Don’t focus on how much your child weighs but instead commend them for trying healthier foods.
+- Focus on healthy eating.
+Don’t focus on how much your child weighs but instead commend them for trying healthier foods.

 The best thing for teens and adults to do if they are concerned about their weight is to talk to their doctor about it, instead of trying measures on their own first, Dr. Klein says.
 This allows for safety and transparency.